jyfletcher/fakepi/README.md

 ## Performance

-FAkePI is not designed to be highly performant.
+fakepi is not designed to be highly performant.
 However, it is light-weight and generates the data on startup so runtime performance should be consistent and could be useful in integration performance testing where deltas are evaluated.